 The symptoms of rectal prolapse may look like other health conditions.
 Always see your healthcare provider for a diagnosis.

 How is rectal prolapse diagnosed?

 Your healthcare provider will ask about your symptoms and health history.
-He or she will give you a physical exam.
+Your provider will give you a physical exam.
 You may be asked to squat and strain as if you are having a bowel movement.
 You may also have tests such as:

 - Defecogram.
-This is a type of X-ray taken during a bowel movement.
+This test is a type of X-ray taken during a bowel movement.

 - Anorectal manometry.
 A pressure-measuring tube is placed in the rectum.
 This is done to measure how well the muscles that control bowel movements are working.